octree-nn/octgpt/README.md

 ### 2.3 Training
 #### 2.3.1 Data Preparation

 1. Download `ShapeNetCore.v1.zip` (31G) from [ShapeNet](https://shapenet.org/) and place it in `data/ShapeNet/ShapeNetCore.v1.zip`.
-Download `filelist` from [HuggingFace](https://drive.google.com/drive/folders/140U_xzAy1MobUqurN67Fm2Y-3oWrZQ1m?usp=drive_link) and place it in `data/ShapeNet/filelist`.
+Download `filelist` from [HuggingFace](https://huggingface.co/wst2001/OctGPT) and place it in `data/ShapeNet/filelist`.

 2. Convert the meshes in `ShapeNetCore.v1` to signed distance fields (SDFs).
 We use the same data preparation as [DualOctreeGNN](https://github.com/microsoft/DualOctreeGNN.git) and [OctFusion](https://github.com/octree-nn/octfusion).
 We utilize [mesh2sdf](https://github.com/wang-ps/mesh2sdf) and [cumesh2sdf](https://github.com/eliphatfs/cumesh2sdf).
-Note that cumesh2sdf is much faster but has some noise apart from surface.
+Note that cumesh2sdf is much faster but has some errors when the sampling points are far from surface.
 ```bash
 python tools/sample_sdf.py --mode cpu --dataset ShapeNet
 ```